Idan Shalev, Ph.D.

 Graduate Student (firstname.lastname@example.org)

-Laura is a second year Biobehavioral Health pre-doctoral student and University Distinguished Graduate Fellow in the College of Health and Human Development.
+Laura is a third-year Biobehavioral Health pre-doctoral student and University Distinguished Graduate Fellow in the College of Health and Human Development.
 She received her B.A. in biology from the University of Delaware in 2010 and M.Ed. in educational administration from Wilmington University in 2014.
 Motivated by her work as a high school teacher for underprivileged youth, Laura’s research interests focus on the biological embedding of early life adversity on later life health outcomes.

 Megan Zinoble, M.S.W.